 If it weren’t for the 1692 Salem Witch Trials, Salem would be just another, albeit very lovely, North Shore port town.
 Instead, this small town is the global epicenter of all things occult.

 In the 21st century Salem, it’s still hard to separate the history from the hype.
 My advice is to embrace the madness, which during the month of October is pretty much 24/7.

-For a look behind the hype, sign up for Kenneth Glover’s Morning Stroll Historical Tour.
-Kenneth provides an overview of the Witch Trails AND Salem’s Native American and maritime history as you stroll through Salem’s narrow streets past 17th-century landmarks like the Salem Witch House and Hamilton Hall.
+For a look behind the hype, sign up for a History and Hauntings tour.
+Learn about the Witch Trails AND Salem’s Native American and maritime history as you stroll through Salem’s narrow streets past 17th-century landmarks like the Salem Witch House and Hamilton Hall.

 After lunch at the Lobster Shanty – famous for its “warm beer, lousy food, surly waitresses, rude bartenders, and cranky cooks” – immerse yourself in witch kitsch before hitting the road for the 1-2 hour drive to Portland.
 Get a psychic reading, stock up on spell-casting supplies, or visit the Salem Wax Museum.

 If you have an extra day in Salem:

 - Tour The House of the Seven Gables, the inspiration for Nathaniel Hawthorne’s 1851 novel of the same name, and one of the oldest wooden mansions in the US.

 - Cross over to the dark side with the Salem Haunted History Night Walking Tour.

 - Visit the Peabody Essex Museum, a world-class art museum which has nothing to do with witches, although it does feature early New England maritime art, along with other treasures from around the world.